 A secure streaming solution needs to include certain features to be suitable for professionals.
 Let’s look at 7 of these key features now.

 Keep in mind: your security plan should include a combination of multiple of these features.
-In other words, they work best in conjunct, rather than separately!
+In other words, they work the best inconjunct, rather than separately!

 This first feature is simple but essential.
 Password protection allows you to restrict video and live stream access to whoever has your selected password.
 This is a great way to quickly launch private and protected videos and share them with a select audience.